brimdata/zed/k8s/README.md

 ```
 brew install kind stern helm
 ```
-The Docker desktop install also installed a version of kubectl that works for this process.
+The Docker desktop install also installs a version of kubectl that works for this process. `kubectl version` should be 1.17 or later.
 If you want to update to the most current kubectl, then:
 ```
 brew install kubernetes-cli
 brew link --overwrite kubernetes-cli